-The Annual Corporate Assurance (Internal Audit) Opinion Report has been considered by the Council's Audit and Governance Committee.
-Based on the work completed to date and taking into account other sources of assurance, the Head of Corporate Assurance (Internal Audit) has provided an overall [to be inserted] assurance opinion.
-Below is an extract from the Head of Corporate Assurance's (Internal Audit) annual report submitted to the Audit and Governance Committee at their meeting on [to be inserted].
-The full report is available via this link - [to be inserted].
+The Annual Head of Corporate Assurance (Internal Audit) Opinion Report has been considered by the Council's Audit and Governance Committee.
+Based on the work completed to date and taking into account other sources of assurance, the Head of Corporate Assurance (Internal Audit) has provided an overall reasonable (positive) assurance opinion.
+Below is an extract from the Head of Corporate Assurance's (Internal Audit) annual report submitted to the Audit and Governance Committee at their meeting on 13th November 2024.
+The full report is available via this link - Annual Head of Corporate Assurance Report.